hat-sag/report-design/content/visualizations/selection.md

 ### Column Charts

+Compare data over time.
 Column charts should only be used for time-series when:

 1. **The exact absolute value is more relevant than trend.**
     Column charts excel at communicating discrete data points.
 They emphasize individual data points rather than the connections between them.

 2. **There are less than 20 data points.**
     A column chart is too dense and difficult to interpret when there are more than 20 data points.
 Consider using a drilldown dimension to minimize the number of data points and let the user zoom in where they need to.